pnielly/cub3d/README.md

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)

 ## Attention
-This project was designed to work on a darwinOS, with the minilibX installed.
+This project was designed to work on a darwinOS, using the minilibX library.

 ## Usage